 Dear New Student,

-All immunization requirements cited on the form must be completed before coming to campus.
+All students must be adequately immunized according to Pennsylvania state requirements.
+Immunization requirements cited on the Immunization Record must be completed by your healthcare provider before coming to campus.

 One dose of Meningococcal vaccine (MenACW4) is required at age sixteen or older.
 Students may sign a waiver to defer the vaccine, however, they are strongly urged to protect themselves against this rare but life threatening disease.